NicholasCorniaOrpheus/an_economy_of_eloquence/docs/core_rules.md

 The Resonance System is a dice pool resolution mechanics designed by the author, and has been used in several experimental games such as [Sprezzatura RPG](https://nicholascornia89.github.io/sprezzatura_rpg/).

-The players will use pools of eight-sides dice (d8s) and assemble pairs of results to generate a rational number.
+The players will use pools of ten-sides dice (d8s) and assemble pairs of results to generate a rational number.
 The highest prime number of the fraction (after reducing it) is considered as result.
-With eight-sides dice there are only five possibilities, each of them reflecting a musical proportion, according to Medieval and Renaissance theory:
+With ten-sides dice there are only five possibilities, each of them reflecting a musical proportion, according to Medieval and Renaissance theory:

 - **Unison (U)**: A fraction giving the unit 1, when both dice presents the same number, generates the unison proportion.
 - **Octave (O)**: A fraction giving the ratio 2:1, such as <sup>4</sup>/<sub>2</sub>,   generates an octave.